 István Ágh, who is an Artist of the Nation and winner of the Kossuth Prize and Attila József Prize, is one of the leading lights of contemporary Hungarian poetry.
-He is a member of both the Hungarian Academy of Arts and the Academy of Digital Literature - his rich and productive career spans half a century.
+As a member of both the Hungarian Academy of Arts and the Academy of Digital Literature, his rich and productive career spans half a century.

 Presented by: Müpa Budapest